 70’s – seven nights a week

 Of course, this is general advice and skin type, the formulation used (crucial), other ingredients used in the regime, and skin concerns are always taken into account such as the case when we are treating acne as most clients will work their way up to nightly usage.

-As with everything in our repertoire, we choose products based on efficacy and have selected the best in this category for your perusal here.
+As with everything in our repertoire, we choose products based on efficacy and have selected the best retinol products for you in this category.